Ran915/Water-Scarcity-Analysis/README.md

 # Water-Scarcity-Analysis
-This is a project for the 2016 Mathematical Contest in Modeling
+This is a project for the 2016 Mathematical Contest in Modeling.
+Our team was entitled as Meritorious Winner